-6. The Executive Committee shall consider the results of the Tan 45 study and determine, by not later than December 31, whether to revise the IRM base case or on the Final IRM results, if a

-Final IRM has been approved by the Executive Committee.
+- 5. The NYISO shall promptly report the results of a new Tan 45 study to the Executive Committee but by no later than December 22. - 6.
+The Executive Committee shall consider the results of the Tan 45 study and determine, by no later than December 31, whether to revise the IRM base case or on the Final IRM results, if a Final IRM has been approved by the Executive Committee. - 7.
+The Chairman of the Executive Committee is authorized to schedule special meetings and/or conference calls deemed necessary to expedite this process